jw-cv/iohk-golang-backend/README.md

    This command will display the logs from all running containers.
 It's useful for debugging and monitoring the application's behavior.

-4. To stop the application and all associated containers:
+4. To stop the application and all associated containers and volumes:
    ```
    make docker-down
    ```